Keith-S-Thompson/rpn/rpn.1.md

 **rpn** (formerly called **calc**) is a text-mode RPN calculator

 Operands and commands may be entered as text or as command-line arguments.
 Multiple command may be entered on a line.
+Unrecognized command-line options are treated as ordinary arguments, allowing for uses like "`rpn -2 -- 4 + .`".

 # OPTIONS